w3f/Grants-Program/applications/project_mod.md

 | 5. | feedback module | update tutorial and docs |
 | 6. | docker | Docker image |

 In this milestone we will transition the CLI tools to be based on rust (no JS).
 The mod tool will be created with the functionality of the other two tools.
-However, instead of read extrinsic extras from an input file, the mod tool will connect to the node to check the module and method against the latest node metadata.
+However, instead of reading extrinsic extras from an input file, the mod tool will connect to the node to check the call against the latest node metadata.
+The tool will also be able to fetch or load metadata and list details about modules and methods.

 ```
 # draft; command line examples
 mod extrinsic create poll ... > ./extrinsic
 mod extrinsic sign ./key ./extrinsic
 mod extrinsic create poll ... | mod extrinsic sign ./key
+mod metadata list ./metadata
 ```

 ## Additional Information :heavy_plus_sign:

 The initial version of this project is a substrate module and CLI tool.
-The CLI tool is JS-based and used for creating and signing extrinsics.